The Acquisition and Leveraged Finance Review: Taiwan

 The debt financing would usually be denominated in the same currency as the acquisition consideration.
 When New Taiwan Dollars (NT$) is the denominated currency, two major issues would come into play.
 First, because NT$ is not an internationally traded currency, the facility agent is suggested to be a Taiwanese bank or the Taiwan branch of a foreign bank to engage in a banking licence required activity – handling the remittance of NT$ funds.
 If not viable, certain contractual arrangements should at least be in place to avoid the relevant disputes.
 Second, Taiwan has implemented certain measures in furtherance of its policy on foreign exchange control.
 If there are foreign funds to be converted into NT$ under an acquisition financing structure (e.g., lenders' funding to be conditional upon the borrower's foreign shareholder's certain amount of equity injection), the timeline of conversion and, if applicable, obtaining the approval from the Central Bank of the Republic of China (Taiwan) (CBC) should be taken into consideration.
 In general, the daily conversion amount is subject to the CBC's approval, which would depend on the size of the deal, the foreign exchange markets at that time and so forth.
 Further, if the aggregate converted amount exceed the 'annual quota' – which is (1) US$50 million (or its equivalent), in respect of an entity registered in Taiwan for non-trade or non-service related transactions in a calendar year, or (2) US$100,000 (or its equivalent), in respect of a foreign entity having no registration in Taiwan – such entities would need to obtain the CBC's approval for the proposed conversion.
-Because the approval is at the CBC's discretion on a case-by-case basis, a pre-communication with the CBC is usually recommended.
+The annual quota is determined by the CBC at its discretion in consideration of Taiwan's economic and financial situation or the need to maintain the order of the foreign exchange market in Taiwan.
+Because approval is at the CBC's discretion and granted on a case-by-case basis, communicating with the CBC beforehand is usually recommended.

 In sum, relevant parties to an acquisition financing should be wary of the foreign exchange issues mentioned above, especially when it comes to the time frame of fund arrangement, the conversion of investment fund denominated in foreign currencies into NT$, or the payment or repayment of the interests or principal of the loans denominated in foreign currencies while only NT$ is available to the borrower.